Why the sleeve to Closer by Joy Division was controversial

 Joy Division’s classic debut Unknown Pleasures features a sleeve design that spawned hundreds of pieces of merchandise and many more parodies.
 But what about their second album, Closer?
 What’s that one all about?

-The truth was rather different - both the single and the album artwork had been created and approved by the band weeks before Curtis died.
+The album artwork had been created and approved by the band weeks before Curtis died.
 It was only Factory’s shambolic release schedule that delayed the record getting to the shops - by that point, the tragedy had occurred.
+"It'd been a good idea at the time," recalls Steve Morris, "but, after Ian died, it became yet another of those awful coincidences."

 But what was the cover showing, exactly?
 It appears to be an image of what’s known in religious art as “The Lamentation of Christ” - the prone figure is Jesus after he has been taken down from the cross (you can tell by the halo) and the other figures are people who were present at the crucifixion.
 These variously included the Three Marys - the mother of Jesus, Mary Magadelene and Mary of Clopas - and even John the Apostle, Joseph and Nicodemus, depending on which version you look at.